-An admission decision is normally valid only for the Fall/Winter term for which it is approved.
+f.
+Additional assessments as determined by the Admissions Committee.
+An admission decision is valid only for the Fall/Winter Term for which the applicant applied.

-7. Police Information Checks: Applicants should be aware that a clear Police Information Check (PIC) is required as a condition of admission and that any criminal charges pending must be declared.
+Police Information Checks: Applicants should be aware that a clear Police Information Check (PIC) is required as a condition of admission and that any criminal charges pending must be declared.

 Under the Protection for Persons in Care Act, all students going to any clinical placement or rotation in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 The clinical practice site will determine the criteria for acceptance/denial of a placement.
 Students are responsible for having a criminal record check completed upon receiving conditional admission to the Faculty.